Last Updated on March 3, 2020 by Bilingual Kidspot

 A “Clear Accent” will come in time

-By speaking often with native speakers you are more likely to pick up the accent they speak with, so if that is your aim and you really want to sound native, then just keep practicing.
+By speaking often with native speakers of your target language, you are more likely to pick up the accent they speak with, so if that is your aim and you really want to sound native, then just keep practising.

-I have been speaking Italian for about 5 years now, and although I can have a conversation with anyone, and have no problem being understood, I definitely have an “accent” and don’t sound like a native.
+I have been speaking Italian for over 5 years now, and although I can have a conversation with anyone, and have no problem being understood, I definitely have an “accent” and don’t sound like a native.

 My accent used to really annoy me, but now I think that I went to all the effort of learning a new language so that I could communicate, so as long as I can get around using it what is the problem?

-Many people I meet tell me that I don’t have a strong English accent, sometimes people can’t pick where I am from as I tend to speak pretty neutral, but I think having lived abroad so long, I have naturally adapted the way I speak.
-Having worked as an English teacher to foreigners, I had to learn to be understood.
+Many people I meet tell me that I don’t have a strong English accent.
+Sometimes people can’t pick where I am from as I tend to speak pretty neutral.
+But I think having lived abroad so long, I have naturally adapted the way I speak.
+Working as an English teacher to foreigners, I had to learn to be understood.

 At the end of the day, everyone has some sort of accent.
 Even speakers in the same country have different accents, but they are still able to get along.

 If you are worried about your accent, or the way you are speaking just remember that you learned a language to be able to communicate with others who speak the same language.
 And if you are doing that, then you have reached your goal no matter which accent you have.

 “When a person has an accent, it means he can speak one more language than you do” – Fernando Lamas